home-assistant/developers.home-assistant/blog/2021-05-07-switch-pytz-to-python-dateutil.md

 Thanks to [@bdraco] for helping revive this effort and push this change [past the finish line](https://github.com/home-assistant/core/pull/49643).
 We actually found a couple of bugs during the migration!
 Also thanks to Paul Ganssle for maintaining `python-dateutil` and the excellent write up.

 [@bdraco]: https://github.com/bdraco

+## Update May 10

+Wow, time flies!
+Paul, the author of `python-dateutil` and also the author of blog post that inspired us, pointed us to the fact that Python 3.9 includes upgraded timezone handling and that we should use that instead.
+With the help of Nick and Paul `python-dateutil` has been removed again and `zoneinfo` is used instead ([PR](https://github.com/home-assistant/core/pull/50387)).